briancsparks/mongoq/README.md

 # mongoq

-Do MongDB commands from the terminal.
+Do MongoDB commands from the terminal.